CPSC-1517/1517-sep-2024-A01-workbook-dwelch/README.md

-# Basic Starter Kit
+# Workbook for Sep 2024 CPSC 1517

-## Owner your name
+## Owner Don Welch

-alter this statement to indicate the usage of this repository
+This workbook will be used to save class room demonstrations.
+There will be nothing in the repo that is for evaluation marks.